You’ve never heard of Haute Maurienne? This heavenly little corner of Savoie in the Northern Alps?

-There are two road “exits” to the valley: the Mont-Cenis pass which gives you access to Italy and the Iseran pass, the highest road pass in Europe, which links us to Val d’Isère and the Tarentaise valley.
+The valley has two road “exits”: the Mont-Cenis pass which gives you access to Italy and the Iseran pass, the highest mountain road pass in Europe, which links us to Val d’Isère and the Tarentaise valley.

 Please note that these passes are not accessible in winter!
 The Mont-Cenis pass is generally open from May to October and the Iseran pass from June to September.
 To avoid any unpleasant surprises, check openings before you travel, on Savoie-route.fr